Scaling limits of Markov branching trees with applications to Galton-Watson and random unordered trees: Proofs of Theorems and Proofs of Theorems 5 and 6

-As we noticed in the introduction, it is easy to pass from the situation where $q_1(\emptyset)=1$ to the general situation, by adding independent linear strings with Geometric$(q_1(\emptyset))$-distributed lengths to the $n$ leaves of $T_n$.
+Consider a sequence of trees $(T_n,n\geq1)$, where $T_n$ has distribution $\bP_n^q$, $n\geq1$.
+As we noticed in the \hyperref[sec1]{Introduction}, it is easy to pass from the situation where $q_1(\varnothing)=1$ to the general situation, by adding independent linear strings with geometric$ (q_1(\varnothing))$-distributed lengths to the $n$ leaves of $T_n$.
 Since geometric distributions have exponential tails, the longest of these $n$ strings will have a length at most $C\log n$ with probability going to $1$ as $n\to\infty$, for some $C>0$.
-If we let $T_n^1$ be the tree for which $q_1(\emptyset)>0$ and $T_n^2$ the one for which $q_1(\emptyset)=1$, coupled in the way depicted above, we easily get, for any $\gamma>0$, Thus, we can deduce the convergence in distribution of $a_n^{-1}T_n^2$ to $\TT_{\gamma,\nu}$ from that of $a_n^{-1}T_n^1$.
-Therefore, from now on and until the end of the present section, we make the following hypothesis, which will allow us to apply Lemma \ref{sec:mark-branch-trees-2}: \begin{quote}{\bf (H')} The sequence $(q_n,n\geq 1)$ satisfies {\bf (H)} and $q_1(\emptyset)=1$. \end{quote}
+If we let $T_n^1$ be the tree for which $q_1(\varnothing)>0$ and $T_n^2$ the one for which $q_1(\varnothing)=1$, coupled in the way depicted above, we easily get, for any $\gamma>0$,

+Thus, we can deduce the convergence in distribution of $a_n^{-1}T_n^1$ to $\TT_{\gamma,\nu}$ from that of $a_n^{-1}T_n^2$.
+Therefore, from now on and until the end of the present section, we make the following hypothesis, which will allow us to apply Lemma \ref{sec:mark-branch-trees-2}: \begin{longlist}[(H$'$)] \item[(H$'$)] The sequence $(q_n,n\geq1)$ satisfies (H) and $q_1(\varnothing)=1$. \end{longlist}